 DARS reports for transfer students may take as long as six months (after students start classes at CSUF) to be processed by the University Evaluations Office.
 Students seeking more immediate help regarding their GE courses should schedule an appointment with the Academic Advisor for the College of Health & Human Services, Frank Castro, at (559) 278-8739.

 Faculty in the Recreation Administration Program each have advising responsibilities.
-Please contact the one below that best fits your needs:
+Each advisor schedules their own appointments, please feel free to contact the advisor directly who will best address your needs:

 General program information: